 Mr. Wilson-Hoss graduated from Mark Morris High School in Longview in 1968.
 He received a B.A. in philosophy and English from Willamette University in 1973, and his J.D. from the University of Washington in 1978.
 He served several terms as Mason County Judicial Commissioner, in Juvenile Court, Domestic Relations Court and as Settlement Conference Commissioner.
 His previous experiences include service in the United States Peace Corps, participation in the establishment of the Northwest Intertribal Court System, and as the first Reservation Attorney for the Squaxin Island Tribe.
 He has also been a Senior Mediator with the Thurston County Dispute Resolution Center.

-He has recently been recognized by the Dispute Resolution Center of Thurston County for “his years of outstanding contributions to the success of this agency.
+He has recently been recognized by the Dispute Resolution Center for “his years of outstanding contributions to the success of this agency.
 During his tenure, Rob has generously shared his enthusiasm, passion, skills, and sense of humor.
 We particularly acknowledge Rob’s historic and ground-breaking accomplishments to enrich community mediation opportunities in Mason County.”

 Mr. Wilson-Hoss is married with three grown children.
 His wife, Wendy, is retired; she was a first grade teacher and an Occupational Therapist for the Shelton School District.
 He and Wendy were foster parents for many children.
 His law practice partner, since 1982, is his younger, smarter brother, Richard Hoss.